-- Maryland Community Colleges - American Association of Community Colleges - Reasons to Consider Community College, U.S. News - Everything You Need to Know about Community Colleges, U.S. News - Community Colleges: FAQs, College Board - Pros and Cons of Community Colleges, Scholarships.com - 7 Pros and Cons of Community College, From Cost to Classes to Campus Social Life, Huffington Post - Why Starting at a Community College is Better (And Why It's Not), Forbes
+- Maryland Community Colleges - American Association of Community Colleges - Why Community College, College Board - What is Community College?, Study in the States - 10 Reasons to Attend a Community College, U.S. News - Everything You Need to Know about Community Colleges, U.S. News - Community Colleges: FAQs, College Board - Pros and Cons of Community Colleges, Scholarships.com - 7 Pros and Cons of Community College, From Cost to Classes to Campus Social Life, Huffington Post - Why Starting at a Community College is Better (And Why It's Not), Forbes